FAITH WALK: Through the Puddles

 Just this week, I’ve remembered something my Dad taught my sisters and me.

-On our occasional weekends away, we'd sometimes hike along wet and muddy bush tracks, and he'd explain how to navigate the puddles we came across every so often.
+On our occasional weekends away, we’d sometimes hike along wet and muddy bush tracks, and Dad would explain how to navigate the puddles we came across every so often.

 “Usually, the best way to tackle a puddle is right through the middle,” he’d say.
 “People generally don’t tread there, and the bottom is not as soft as the mud around the edges.”